arcilli/investsuite-api-docs/docs/concepts/transactions.md

     We recommend to first create (update) the transaction in our system, and then update the portfolio holdings.

 ## Concepts

-!!! info "Definition"

-    See the [Glossary](../concepts/glossary.md#holdings-orders-transactions-and-movements) for a definition.

 ```mermaid
 erDiagram